Image by Chinnapong from iStock

 Effortless State

-When you achieve the Effortless State, it’s a sign that your brain is operating at its full capacity.
-In this optimal condition, tasks that usually feel difficult become significantly easier.
-You can navigate challenges with a sense of flow and clarity, making decisions and performing actions with a heightened sense of purpose and precision.
-This state enhances your productivity and opens up new avenues for personal growth and development.
+When you hit that sweet spot of the Effortless State, it’s a sign that your brain is firing on all cylinders.
+Tasks that usually seem tough start to feel more manageable.
+You glide through challenges with a sense of flow and clarity, making decisions and taking action with a renewed sense of purpose and precision.
+Not only does this boost your productivity, but it also opens doors for personal growth and development.

-However, reaching and maintaining this state can be impeded by mental clutter.
-Clutter can take many forms, including outdated assumptions, negative emotions, and toxic thought patterns.
-These mental obstacles drain your cognitive resources and make everything feel more complicated than it should be.
-By clearing this clutter and fostering a supportive mental environment, you can unlock your brain’s full potential and access the Effortless State consistently.
+But here’s the catch: getting into and staying in this state can be tough, thanks to what we call mental clutter.
+This clutter can look like outdated beliefs, negative emotions, or even toxic thought patterns that drain our mental resources.
+When your mind is cluttered, everything feels more complicated than it needs to be.
+By working on clearing out this mental mess and creating a more supportive mental space, you can unlock your brain’s full potential and regularly access that wonderful Effortless State.

 Figure 2: Effortless State is a part of the McKeown’s Effortless framework (State, Action, Results).